jsingh811/pyYouTubeAnalysis/README.md

 # pyYouTubeAnalysis
 Interaction with the YouTube API to pull data and run analysis using statistics and Natural Language Processing (NLP).
 Contains NLP implementations of text cleaning specific to social media data noise, key-phrase extraction using NLTK and Named-entity Recognition (NER) on a list of strings.
+Contains automatic plots, wordclouds, and analysis report pdf generation.

 # Setup
 Clone the project and get it setup